Did you know?

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in the Netherlands, where men gave their life a 7.4 grade and women 7.5.
-Education levels, however, strongly influence subjective well-being.
-Whereas people who have only completed primary education in the Netherlands have a life satisfaction level of 6.9, this score reaches 7.7 for people with tertiary education.
+This is true in the Netherlands, where both men and women gave their life a 7.4 grade.
+Education levels, however, influence subjective well-being.
+Whereas people who have only completed primary education in the Netherlands have a life satisfaction level of 6.8, this score reaches 7.7 for people with tertiary education.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-In the Netherlands 86% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is higher than the OECD average of 80%.
+In the Netherlands 82% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is higher than the OECD average of 76%.

 More ResourcesHow's Life? at a Glance